Ladies Trail Running Group

 There is no more liberating activity than trail running.
 Forget the excruciating cross country runs you were sent on at school, this is the chance to leave suburbia and the tarmac behind and indulge in fresh air and beautiful scenery.

 Trail running used to be for the hardy fell and mountain goat-style runners but no more!!
 Whether a short drive or out of your front door you can find yourself set loose in miles of peace and calm listening to nature at its best.

 One of the beauties of trail running is that it is easier on the body.
 The grass, sand, muddy trails or gravel paths will impact less on your joints, while the need to change direction regularly will use different muscles and strengthen your ankles and hip joints, helping you to avoid overuse injuries associated with running on tarmac roads.

-With the trails being so hard at the moment a road shoe will be fine however as the seasons change a more appropriate shoe may be necessary.
-You will also need to consider the kit you wear while trail running especially if the weather is typically British, Shelli can again advise and help you use what you have rather than spending money on new kit when its not required.
+You will also need to consider the kit you wear while trail running especially if the weather is typically British, Shelli can help and advise in the shop and help you use what you have rather than spending money on new kit when it's not required.